Colchester Institute Skip To Main Content

 f) Mental Health

-Our staff are aware that mental health problems can, in some cases, be an indicator that a learner or apprentice has suffered or is at risk of suffering abuse, neglect or exploitation.
+Our staff are aware that mental health concerns can, in some cases, be an indicator that a learner or apprentice has suffered or is at risk of suffering abuse, neglect or exploitation.
 We understand that, where learners and apprentices have suffered abuse or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Where we have concerns, this may impact on mental health, we will seek advice and work with other agencies as appropriate to support a learner/apprentice and ensure they receive the help they need.

 Positive mental health is the concern of the whole community, and we recognise that colleges play a key part in this.
 We understand that there are risk factors which increase someone’s vulnerability and protective factors that can promote or strengthen resilience.
 The more risk factors present in an individual’s life, the more protective factors or supportive interventions are required to counter- balance and promote further growth of resilience.